The Hubble Constant from Infrared Surface Brightness Fluctuation Distances: Context

 \section{Context}

-\citet{Verde2019} reported a preliminary value of~\ho\ from a talk on this project at a workshop in July 2019 \citep{blak-kavli2019}.
+\citet{Verde2019} referenced a preliminary value of~\ho\ from this project presented at a 2019 Kavli workshop \citep{blak-kavli2019}.
 The value presented here is 4\% lower than the preliminary one.
 There have been several changes in our analysis since that workshop.
 First, we have added nine more galaxies to our WFC3/IR sample, improving our constraints.
 Second, as discussed by \citetalias{Jen21}, we have improved our masking technique for removing background sources.
 This has negligible effect for most galaxies in our sample, but becomes marginally significant for the most distant galaxies with only one orbit of integration; we explored this issue in our tests above by imposing distance cutoffs on the sample.

 However, the main reason for the decrease in \ho\ was our switch from the velocities given by the \citet{Mould2000} parametric attractor model to those used here.
 As noted by \citet{Tonry2000}, models that add massive attractors without compensating to ensure zero net change to $\Omega_m$ can bias \ho\ high if the galaxies preferentially lie beyond the attractors, as is the case here for the Virgo and Great Attractor components of the Mould model.
 We note that \citet{Pesce2020} saw the same effect: their \ho\ increased by 4\% when they used the Mould model velocities.
-Given the consistency of our results for three different treatments of the recessional velocities, we are confident that the \ho\ presented here is far more robust than the earlier one.
+Given the consistency of our results for {four} different treatments of the recessional velocities, including two recent flow models, we are confident that the \ho\ presented here is far more robust than the earlier one.

 As discussed in the Introduction, many of the previous measurements of \ho\ using the SBF method relied on other techniques to tie local SBF distances to the far-field Hubble flow.
 A recent example is by \citet{Khetan2020}, who used a heterogeneous set of 24 ground-based and \hst\ SBF distances to calibrate the \sna\ peak luminosity, and then derived \ho\ from 96 \sna\ at larger distances.
 That study used essentially the same distance calibration as us, except for the adjustment we made for the improved LMC distance.
 Including this revision, the \citet{Khetan2020} value becomes $H_0=71.1 \pm 2.4 \pm 3.4$ \kmsMpc\ (statistical and systematic errors), which agrees with our result to within the statistical error.
 Of~course, since there are significantly fewer Cepheid calibrators for the SBF method than for \sna, using SBF as an intermediary will result in lower precision on \ho.
 Nonetheless, SBF distances remain an extremely promising way of exploring possible systematics in \sna\ properties; \hst\ program GO-14654 was predicated on this very goal and has provided nearly a third of our WFC3/IR SBF sample.
 Our results from this program will be presented in future works (Garnavich et al., in prep.; Milne et al., in prep.).